whyleee/RDB/README.md

 Use `run` command from the solution root directory to start the app and webpack watch.
 Use `build` command from the project directory to rebuild and restart a single container for the active project.

+> Docker containers don't share npm and NuGet packages with the host machine.
+Remember to run `npm install` and `dotnet restore` commands in the active project directory to resolve all references in the text editor or IDE.

 All client-side changes in `RDB.Admin/ClientApp` directory are watched by webpack and update the browser using hot modules replacement.
 Other changes including C# and cshtml files require container rebuild.